What would you like to know about Bard College?Here we've gathered our most frequently asked questions from prospective parents.

 We encourage all students to obtain renter's insurance if they live on campus.
 The College is not liable for any theft or damage of personal property.
 Bard does not endorse any specific company, but many students have utilized National Student Services.
 We encourage families to choose a company and plan that best suit their needs.

-My son or daughter may want to take a car to college.
+My student may want to take a car to college.
 Is this possible at Bard?

-All students are allowed to bring cars to campus, however Bard encourages biking and alternative methods of travel as a part of the College’s commitment to sustainability.
-There is an annual $200 vehicle registration fee that goes toward the Green Fund, which supports sustainability projects on campus as well as scholarships.
+All students are allowed to bring cars to campus; however, Bard encourages biking and alternative methods of travel as a part of the College’s commitment to sustainability.
+An annual $200 vehicle registration fee goes toward the Green Fund, which supports sustainability projects on campus and scholarships.
 Students are allowed to park in designated student parking lots only.

-The Bard Office of Sustainability provides resources for alternative transportation on and around Bard's campus, including information about ride sharing, public transportation, and Bard Zipcar.
+The Bard Office of Sustainability provides resources for alternative transportation on and around Bard's campus, including information about ride-sharing and public transportation.

 If we have to send large boxes from home, how are they handled once they arrive?

 Packages that arrive before Arrival Day will be stored at our shipping department, which will be open upon arrival for people to pick up their packages.
-Please mail packages so that they arrive no earlier than July 24 (for first-years).
-Packages can be sent to the following address:Student Name – “Incoming First-Year Student”First-Year Experience Website
+Please mail packages so that they arrive no earlier than the last two weeks in July for first-years and new transfer/RCP students arriving for the Fall semester.
+Transfer and RCP students arriving for the spring semester should have packages arrive no earlier than the second week in January.
+Packages can be sent to the following address:Student Name – “Incoming First-Year Student” or "Incoming Transfer Student"First-Year Experience Website

 30 Campus Road